Non Cycling vs. Must Run

 Q: What is the difference between a Must Run and a Non Cycling unit?

-By contrast, a Non Cycling unit is simply a unit that cannot cycle on an hourly basis, and therefore is subject to unit commitment logic before proceeding to the dispatch.
-If a unit is committed, then it must operate at its minimum capacity level, but only for its minimum up time.
-Again, during that min up period, any upper segment(s) would be dispatchable based on economics (in this window it behaves similar to a Must Run unit).
+Again, during that min up period, any upper segment(s) are dispatchable based on economics (in this window it behaves similar to a Must Run unit).
 But after the min up time is fulfilled, the unit becomes eligible for decommitment, and the commitment logic looks ahead to determine if it is more economic to decommit the unit (and risk re-incurring start costs again a short time later) vs. staying committed (and risk losing money for a few hours).

 For example, compare two units designated like the following: